JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 # Future work: detecting stack use after return

-D's [`@safe`](https://dlang.org/spec/function.html#safe-functions) attribute (together with [`-dip1000`](https://github.com/dlang/DIPs/blob/master/DIPs/DIP1000.md)) prevent code from doing any memory unsafe operations.
+D's [`@safe`](https://dlang.org/spec/function.html#safe-functions) attribute (together with [`-dip1000`](https://github.com/dlang/DIPs/blob/master/DIPs/DIP1000.md)) prevents code from doing any memory unsafe operations.
 Returning a reference to a local stack variable from an `@safe` function is rejected by the compiler, but there are corner cases where it is still possible to do so, as discussed [in a forum post last August](https://forum.dlang.org/post/kfdekipdbxnrawzfczva@forum.dlang.org).
-Here is the contrived example demonstrating the bug:
+Here is a contrived example demonstrating the bug:

 ```c++
 class A {